2025-AILAB-Internship-F1TheBeast/particle_filter/README.md

 # Installation

+1. Clone repo into workspace src directory.
-ROS 2 dependencies:
+2. Install ROS 2 dependencies:
 ```
 rosdep update
 rosdep install -r --from-paths src -y
 ```

-JAX-based ray marching and MCL [jax_pf](https://github.com/hzheng40/jax_pf):
+3. Install JAX-based ray marching and MCL [jax_pf](https://github.com/hzheng40/jax_pf):

-Note that you might need customized installation of JAX.
+Note that you might need customized installation of JAX depending on the platform.
 And you might need to modify the pip install to install for the python that ROS2 uses.

 ```
 git clone https://github.com/hzheng40/jax_pf